QR code design

-A logo can make a QR code feel trustworthy, but it also covers part of the symbol.
-The safest branded codes use high error correction, strong contrast, and a simple centered mark.
+A logo can make a QR code feel branded, but it also covers part of the symbol.
+The safest branded codes use high error correction, strong contrast, a simple centered mark, and a quiet zone that stays clear after the design is placed into artwork.

-QR Code Crafter supports logo uploads, foreground and background colors, and SVG, PNG, JPG, WebP, PDF, and EPS exports so the same branded code can work on screen and in print.
+QR Code Crafter supports logo uploads, foreground and background colors, live preview, and SVG, PNG, JPG, WebP, PDF, and EPS exports so the same branded code can work on screen, in design tools, and in print.

 Key decisions